wickandbergamot/wickandbergamot/CONTRIBUTING.md

 ## Design Proposals

-Safecoin's architecture is described by docs generated from markdown files in the `docs/src/` directory and viewable on the official [Safecoin Documentation](https://docs.solana.com) website.
+Wickandbergamot's architecture is described by docs generated from markdown files in the `docs/src/` directory and viewable on the official [Wickandbergamot Documentation](https://docs.solana.com) website.

 Current design proposals may be viewed on the docs site: